Who Was Really Our First President? A Lost Hero

 How was the role of “President” defined in the Articles of Confederation?

 What important developments occurred during John Hanson's term as the first full-term “President of the United States in Congress Assembled”?

-Describe some of the actions of John Hanson in his role as “President of the United States in Congress Assembled.”
+Evaluate the actions of John Hanson in his role as “President of the United States in Congress Assembled.”

-List some of the problems and accomplishments that occurred under the Articles of Confederation.
+Evaluate the problems and accomplishments that occurred under the Articles of Confederation.